pixaful/pixaful-live/site/content/services/ecommerce-development.md

 title = "E-Commerce Website Development "
-twitterdescription = "E-Commerce Website Development services for local businesses" twittertitle = "E-commerce website development"
+twitterdescription = "E-Commerce Website Development services for local businesses" twittertitle = "E-commerce website development" sideformheading = "Let's talk SHOP!" option1 ="A new online shop" option2 ="An existing online shop"

 +++
 ## E-Commerce Website Development services for local businesses

-With just over 8 years of agency website development experience under my belt, I am well equipped to provide small business owners with a cutting-edge e-commerce solution on the platform of their choice.
+With just over 8 years of agency website development experience under my belt, I am well equipped to provide small business owners with an e-commerce solution on the platform of their choice.

-I can design from scratch on the following platforms:
+I can design from scratch using Magento or Woocommerce.
+If you have a static website then I can integrate snipcart or gocommerce.

-1. Magento
-2. Woocommerce
-3. Shopify

 I have worked with small business owners all over the UK to provide solutions which cover everything you can imagine an online store should have.
 I can create custom solutions ranging from a specialised checkout through to stripe integration and custom email templates.